nkh/ftl/config/ftl/man/ftl.md

 ## Searching

+        «/»                Incremental search, «ENTER» or «ESCAPE» to end.

+        «n»                Find next

+        «N»                Find previous

-        «b»                Fzf find in current directory
+        «gff» «b»          Fzf find in current directory

-        «⇑b/”»             Fzf find
+        «gfa» «⇑b/”»       Fzf find

-        «⇈b/’»             Fzf find regexp/fuzzy
+        «gfr»              Fzf find regexp/fuzzy

-        «⇈'/’/÷»           Fzf find only directories
+        «gfd»              Fzf find only directories

-        «}»                Ripgreg with preview
+        «gr»               Ripgreg with preview

         Opening search results in tabs:
                 If you use one of the above you can pick multiple entries.
                 Entries can be opened in a new tab with 'ctrl+t'.

-        «/»                Incremental search, «ENTER» or «ESCAPE» to end.

-        «n»                Find next

-        «N»                Find previous

 ## Selection